PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 **（5）UDML：Unified-Deep Mutual Learning**

-UDML (Unified-Deep Mutual Learning) is a strategy adopted in PP-OCRv2 that is very effective for text recognition to improve the model effect.
-In PP-OCRv3, for two different SVTR_LCNet and Attention structures, the feature map of PP-LCNet, the output of the SVTR module and the output of the Attention module between them are simultaneously supervised and trained.
+UDML (Unified-Deep Mutual Learning) is a strategy proposed in PP-OCRv2 which is very effective to improve the model effect.
+In PP-OCRv3, for two different structures SVTR_LCNet and Attention, the feature map of PP-LCNet, the output of the SVTR module and the output of the Attention module between them are simultaneously supervised and trained.
 Using this strategy, the accuracy of the recognition model is further improved to 78.4% (+1.5%).

 **（6）UIM：Unlabeled Images Mining**

-UIM (Unlabeled Images Mining) is a very simple unlabeled data mining scheme.
-The core idea is to use a high-precision text recognition model to predict unlabeled data, obtain pseudo-labels, and select samples with high prediction confidence as training data for training small models.
+UIM (Unlabeled Images Mining) is a very simple unlabeled data mining strategy.
+The main idea is to use a high-precision text recognition model to predict unlabeled images to obtain pseudo-labels, and select samples with high prediction confidence as training data for training lightweight models.
 Using this strategy, the accuracy of the recognition model is further improved to 79.4% (+1%).

 <div align="center">
     <img src="../ppocr_v3/UIM.png" width="500">